This command starts a new container based on <image>, and executes <command> inside the container.

 Always:

-2. list each package in new line in alphabetical order for easier search and maintenance ```shell RUN apt-get update -yqq && apt-get install -yqq –no-install-recommends \ nodejs
+RUN apt-get update -yqq && apt-get install -yqq –no-install-recommends \

 vim